nesl/ice40_examples/README.md

 ## Project Design Process:
 In order to create your own project, start by copying the template provided in the blank project folder.
 The general design process looks like this:
-1. Write your top-level Verilog code in `<project>.v`.
-Any additional Verilog files required can be placed at the same level as `<project>.v` (in the project folder).
+1. Write your top-level Verilog code in `<module>.v`.
+Any additional Verilog files required can be placed at the same level as `<module>.v` (in the project folder).

-2. Modify your Makefile: change all `BLANK` and `BLANK_*` variables to some project prefix.
-If any additional Verilog files are required, they should be added to `<prefix>_VSRC`.
+2. Modify your Makefile: update the `MODULE` variable (this doesn't need to match the folder name, but does need to be unique across all modules).
+If any additional Verilog files are required, they should be added to `M_VSRC`.
 Remember to separate each file with spaces.
+Any other source files (including pcf files) should be added to `M_SRC`.

 3. Modify `<project>_<footprint>.pcf`. `<footprint>` should be the package for your chip which is passed do `arachne-pnr`.
 The iCE40-HX8K-CT256 uses `ct256`, and the iCE40-HX1K-TQ144 uses `tq144`.
 For a full list of supported packages, see [the icestorm documentation](http://www.clifford.at/icestorm/#flags).
 If any pins are required other than the input clock and LEDs, add a line to the file using the format `set_io --warn-no-port <wire_name> <physical pin name>`.

 4. Compile your project by running `make` from either the project or top-level directory.

-5. If your project successfully compiles, connect your FPGA over USB and type `make burn` from the project directory, or `make burn-<project>` from the top-level directory to program the binary to your FPGA.
+5. If your project successfully compiles, connect your FPGA over USB and type `make burn` from the project directory, or `make burn-<module>` from the top-level directory to program the binary to your FPGA.